 - Age of onset: typically by 11–12 years, with symptoms usually disappearing around 20–30 years of age

-- Sex: more common in males during adolescence, but more common in women during adulthood
+- Sex: more common in male individuals during adolescence; , but more common in women during adulthood

 Epidemiological data refers to the US, unless otherwise specified.